Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 bonus to AC.)
 Unlike most sorts of bonuses, dodge bonuses stack with each other.

+### Touch Attacks
-**Touch Attacks:** Some attacks disregard armor, including shields and natural armor.
+Some attacks disregard armor, including shields and natural armor.
 In these cases, the attacker makes a touch attack roll (either ranged or melee).
 When you are the target of a touch attack, your AC doesn't include any armor bonus, shield bonus, or natural armor